UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

-5. As long as we see **/dev/ttyACM0** then we do not have to make any changes to the python scripts, because they are looking for **ACM0**.
+5. As long as you see **/dev/ttyACM0** then you do not have to make any changes to the python scripts, because they are looking for **ACM0**.

 &nbsp;